ho-nl/vagrant-development-box/README.md

-profiler true # Add tideways-profiler? developer true # Enable development mode? php7 true # Can be set to false for legacy reasons magento2 false cpu 2 memory 2048
+profiler true # Add tideways-profiler? developer true # Enable development mode? php7 true # Can be set to false for legacy reasons linked_clone false # Can be set to true to link the master box reducing disk space usage magento2 false cpu 2 memory 2048